hertie-data-science-lab/ds01-infra/docs-user/background/README.md

 > "Learning container workflows in grad school made my transition to AWS seamless."
 > — Data Scientist

-> "Understanding resource limits from shared computing helped me optimize our Kubernetes costs."
+> "Understanding resource limits from shared computing helped me optimise our Kubernetes costs."
 > — ML Engineer

 > "The ephemeral container model is exactly how we work at scale."